Table of Contents

 Backward Compatibility

-Wonderswan on the left (the competitor that led to the release of the Game Boy Color) and Game Boy Color on the right.
+Wonderswan on the left (a competitor) and Game Boy Color on the right.

 The GBC console is primarily designed to run Game Boy Color cartridges.

-Like the first Nintendo consoles, the Game Boy Color had no system language.
-The language in the game depended solely on the cartridge.
+Like the first Nintendo handhelds, the Game Boy Color has no system language.
+The game language depends on the cartridge.

 Backward Compatibility

-The Game Boy Color fully supports all old games from the Game Boy family of consoles.
-That is, you can run all these cartridges:
+The Game Boy Color supports almost all Game Boy cartridges:

-The Game Boy Advance is the fifth generation of Nintendo consoles.
+The Game Boy Advance is the fifth generation of Nintendo handhelds.
 It includes:

-The Game Boy Advance consoles completely redesigned the cartridge form factor, reducing the size by almost half.
+The Game Boy Advance redesigned the cartridge form factor, reducing its size.

 Game Boy on the left, Game Boy Advance cartridge on the right.